-Diet and exercise have had limited success in the treatment of obesity, but bariatric surgery is one of the harsh methods regarding the optimal weight reduction.
+If your diet and exercise have had limited success in the treatment for obesity, bariatric surgery can be one of the harsher methods regarding the optimal weight reduction.

-I said harsh method, because it enforce you to reduce the amount of food that you consume by making your stomach smaller through different types of surgery.
+The weight reduction surgery is a serious life changing operation, because it forces you to reduce the amount of food that you consume by making your stomach smaller through different types of surgery.

 The most common surgical weight-loss options for the treatment of morbid obesity are:

-- This is the most common bariatric surgery performed today, where the stomach is reduced in size by dividing the stomach in two parts.
+This is the most common weight loss surgery performed today, where the stomach is reduced in size by dividing the stomach in two parts.

 The small upper part of your stomach will receive the food from the esophagus and empties into intestines that has been brought up and attached to it.